Aito.ai SaaS Platform Service Agreement

 The paid subscription is invoiced on a per day basis, meaning that we will count your invoicing balance per starting 24h of use.
 If you are not satisified with us the subscription can be cancelled at any time.
 The invoicing will also be discontinued at the start of the next full day.
 The day is calculated against the wall-clock time of your subscription start.
 The invoices are sent to you on a monthly basis.

 An Aito subscription will always contain all the functionality the platform offers.
 We are constantly improving the old features as well as implementing new ones, and you are entitled to using the latest version of the software.
-We, however, won't automatically upgrade your API to avoid runtime issues in your production service.
-Contact us for an upgrade of the service.
-We can handle the upgrade with a downtime of a few minutes.
+We will roll out new versions of the software on a regular basis, without any downtime on the environment.

 The Aito platform is built around the privacy of your data.
 The data you store in the database is your own, and we don't use it or even look at it without explicit permission from you.
 We don't log data in the customer messages, nor do we gather any statistics of the internals of the data.
 We, however, will monitor the API-usage (quantity of calls, response times, message sizes) in order to guarantee the quality of service for you, as well as to improve the service for the future.